eatozee/nftoupon/MILESTONE.md

 1) Make nftoupon compatible with multiple platform (right now supporting to react ecosystem)
 2) Smart contract to verify the coupon apply
+3) AI to identify the Object (i.e. user will not be able to create the NFTs if it is already created or it is a bad/abusive image)
+4) real time streaming

 ## Internal Organization Test (Month 6)